5 Lactation Smoothie Recipes to Support Milk Supply - Baby Chick

 • 2-3 tbsp organic peanut butter

-Add the chocolate chips, cocoa nibs, cocoa powder, peanut butter, and 1 cup almond milk to a blender and blend for about 30 seconds.
+Add the chocolate chips, cocoa nibs, cocoa powder, peanut butter, and 1 cup of almond milk to a blender and blend for about 30 seconds.
 Add the remaining ingredients and blend until smooth.

 5. Blueberry Pancake Lactation Smoothie